 - This requirement applies regardless of whether or not the license is current.

 - The verification must be sent directly from the other jurisdiction to the Board office.

-- It is strongly recommended that you use the Verification of Licensure for Reciprocity Applications form at the end of this application to request the verification.
-If you are applying for a Delaware Master Barber, the verification from the jurisdiction where you hold a current, equivalent license must reflect that you are allowed to perform chemical processing.
+- You should use the Verification of Licensure for Reciprocity Applications form at the end of this application to request the verification.
+If you are applying for a Delaware Master Barber, the verification from the jurisdiction where you hold a current, equivalent license must reflect that you are allowed to do chemical processing.

 Additional Requirement for Method 2 Applicants

 If you are applying by Method 2, you must submit proof that you have experience in the field in which you are applying for a Delaware license.
 The proof must show that you have a total of three years of experience in the five years immediately before you apply in Delaware.
 The three years don’t have to be consecutive.
 What kind of documents you submit depends on whether you gained the experience while employed or self-employed, as follows: